kwalczak80/mx-monster/README.md

 - As a user, I want to register for an account
 - As a user, I want to have my payment information saved to speed up the purchase process
 - As a user, I want to have an option to recover my password if required
+- As a user, I want to have a secure payment checkout
+- As a user, I want to have an option to quickly search for a product I'm looking for
+- As a user, I want to edit the basket content

 ### Store Owner

-- I want to attract customers to buy motorcycle clothing, equipment, or accessories.
 - I want an appealing website with a range of products
-- I want shoppers to be able to view the full range of products available for sale in different categories
-- I want shoppers to be able to view the relevant description of each product along with the price and other relevant information
-- I want shoppers to be able to have an option to quickly search for a product they are looking for.
-- I want shoppers to be able to add products to the basket and edit the basket content
 - I want shoppers to be able to read about the business
 - I want shoppers to be able to navigate the site easily and quickly
 - I want to be able easily to log in and log out to access personal information